mmcgeurts/docs/docs/sms/sms.md

 Change the `{To number}` to your phone number.

 That's all that is needed, run your app.
 When you are using a test number, the body of the message is replaced with sample text.
-If you want to send any message content [contact](https://dashboard.sinch.com/sms/overview) your account manager.

 Read more about the [batches endpoint](https://developers.sinch.com/reference/#sendsms)